 The Great Dividing Range passes very close to the coast in the Coffs Harbour local government area.
 With the proximity of the coastal ranges to the ocean, the coastal plain has no major river systems, but there are numerous small creek systems.
 Overall there are 16 major coastal creeks plus the inland waterways of the Bobo River, Little Nymboida River, Bucca Creek and Orara River.
-This map shows all catchments and waterways within the Coffs Harbour LGA:

 Map of waterways & catchments in Coffs Harbour (1MB)